Ander-creator/CircularQueue-C-/README.md

-# CircularQueue-C-
+# CircularQueue-C++
-Simple circular queue
+Simple circular queue that integrates a revision of data structures.